crossplane/crossplane/design/design-doc-composition.md

     name: wordpresses.apps.example.org
 ```

-When an application developer authors the above `kind: ApplicationDefinition`
+When an application developer authors the above `ApplicationDefinition`
-Crossplane will automatically create a `kind: CustomResourceDefinition`, that
+Crossplane will automatically create a `CustomResourceDefinition`, that
 allows application operators to author the below custom resource:

 ```yaml